-- Educational attainment has been increasing throughout the OECD, in particular at tertiary level.
+- In Italy, the share of 25-64 year-olds that have a tertiary education reached 20% in 2021, while this share was twice as high on average across OECD countries (41%).
+In addition, 43% of adults had reached upper secondary or post-secondary non-tertiary education as their highest level of educational attainment (slightly higher than the OECD average of 42%), while the remaining 37% had not reached an upper secondary qualification. - Educational attainment has been increasing throughout the OECD, in particular at tertiary level and among younger adults.
 Between 2000 and 2021, the share of 25-34 year-olds with tertiary attainment increased on average by 21 percentage points.
-In Lithuania, the share also increased albeit at a slower pace, by 18 percentage points (from 40% in 2000 to 57% in 2021) (Figure 1).
-Lithuania is one of the 14 OECD countries where at least half of 25-34 year-olds have a tertiary education. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
+In Italy, the share also increased albeit at a slower pace, by 18 percentage points (from 10% in 2000 to 21% in 2011 and 28% in 2021) (Figure 1).
+Italy remains one of the 12 OECD countries where tertiary education is still less common than upper secondary or post-secondary non-tertiary education as the highest level of attainment among 25-34 year-olds. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
 Although the general increase in educational attainment has seen a parallel decline in the share of 25-34 year-olds without upper secondary attainment, 14% of young adults across the OECD still left school without an upper secondary qualification.
-In Lithuania, the share is 7%, which is lower than the OECD average. - Higher educational attainment is often associated with better employment prospects and Lithuania is no exception.
-In 2021 the employment rate among 25-34 year-olds with tertiary education in Lithuania was 35 percentage points higher than among those with below upper secondary attainment and 13 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
+In Italy, the share is 23%, which is higher than the OECD average. - Higher educational attainment is often associated with better employment prospects and Italy is no exception.
+In 2021 the employment rate among 25-34 year-olds with tertiary education in Italy was 20 percentage points higher than among those with below upper secondary attainment and 6 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
 On average across OECD countries, the employment rate among 25-34 year-olds with a tertiary qualification was 26 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
 While the positive link between educational attainment and employment rates holds for both men and for women across the OECD, it is particularly strong for women.
-In Lithuania, 40% of women with below upper secondary attainment were employed in 2021, compared to 90% of those with tertiary attainment.
-In contrast, the figures were 62% and 93% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
-This was also the case during the COVID-19 pandemic in Lithuania.
-Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment increased by 4.6 percentage points, by 3.1 percentage points for workers with upper secondary attainment and by 1.1 percentage points for workers with tertiary attainment.
-In 2021, unemployment for workers with below upper secondary attainment fell by 4.2 percentage points, compared to 2020, by 2.2 percentage points for workers with upper secondary attainment and by 0.5 percentage points for workers with tertiary attainment. - Educational attainment affects not just employment prospects, but also wage levels.
-On average across the OECD, 25-64 year-old workers with upper secondary or post-secondary non-tertiary attainment earn 29% more than workers with below upper secondary attainment, while those with tertiary attainment earn about twice as much.
-In Lithuania, the earnings advantage of tertiary-educated workers was slightly smaller than the OECD average.
-In 2018, workers with upper secondary or post-secondary non-tertiary attainment earned 23% more than those with below upper secondary attainment and those with tertiary attainment earned also about twice as much.
+In Italy, 31% of women with below upper secondary attainment were employed in 2021, compared to 70% of those with tertiary attainment.
+In contrast, the figures were 64% and 71% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
+However, this was not the case during the COVID-19 pandemic in Italy.
+Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment fell by 0.5 percentage points, by 0.2 percentage points for workers with upper secondary attainment and by 0.4 percentage points for workers with tertiary attainment.
+In 2021, unemployment for workers with below upper secondary attainment increased by 0.6 percentage points, compared to 2020 by 0.1 percentage points for workers with upper secondary attainment and decreased by 1.2 percentage points for workers with tertiary attainment.